lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 last week?), you wrote a
 linked list of zoo exhibits, so you decide to build on that.
 However, you will need a nice menu for your employees to interact with, and you also need to keep track of the animals that are living in each exhibit.
-You also need to add functionality to delete exhibits.

 ### Program specification

-You should start by copying your `lab7.c` files over to your `program2` directory, or copying the solution code from the `/public/lab7` directory (available after the late due date for Lab 7, so on Monday May 1st).
+You should start by copying your Lab 7 files over to your `program2` directory, or copying the solution code from the `/public/lab7` directory (available after the late due date for Lab 7, so on Monday May 1st).
 Add to your `Exhibit` struct and add the additional functions as described below.

 Your program must include the following structs and functions with exactly the specified inputs and return types.
-You may optionally start with the code in `/public/labs/lab7/lab7_starter.c`, which has the correct function headers.
 * struct `Exhibit` with data members the name of the exhibit, the capacity, and the next exhibit (edit from Lab 7)
 * struct `Animal` with data members the name, age, and species of the animal and a pointer to the next